Strumenta/StarLasu/documentation/README.md

 [Naming](https://github.com/Strumenta/StarLasu/blob/main/documentation/naming.md) is an important aspect, because it permits the implementation of [symbol resolution](https://github.com/Strumenta/StarLasu/blob/main/documentation/symbol_resolution.md).

-It is also panned to add support for the definition of [typesystems](https://github.com/Strumenta/StarLasu/blob/main/documentation/typesystem.md).
+It is also planned to add support for the definition of [typesystems](https://github.com/Strumenta/StarLasu/blob/main/documentation/typesystem.md).

 ### Code generation